obin1/julia-photochemical-model/README.md

 The Julia photochemical model (formerly FormO3NOx) is small photochemical mechanism with reactions related to ozone formation: NOx chemistry, VOC chemistry, formation of a peroxy radical from VOC chemistry, and further reaction of the peroxy radical with NO to form NO2 and OH.
 It is based on a Fortran mechanism from Dr. Michael Kleeman's graduate course ECI241 on air quality modeling at University of California, Davis.

 # Code Structure and Output
 The top level module for the mechanism is contained in the file assign3_driver.jl.
-The wrapper program main.jl runs this module for a user-specified number of cases of user-specified duration, and generating concentration data at specified intervals.
+The wrapper program main.jl runs this module for a user-specified number of cases of user-specified duration, and generates model output at specified intervals.
 Further documentation is contained in the .jl files.

 The "jpm-h2o" branch adds net production of H2O as a buildup species.